armw4/github-features/README.md

 ```

 from the command line.
 The verbosity switch is obviously optional.
 You don't need to be inside the `features` folder
-to run the tests. `cucumber` by default will scan you're current directory for a folder named `features` and go to town
+to run the tests. `cucumber` by default will scan your current directory for a folder named `features` and go to town
 from there.

 ### Why Page Objects?